victor-smirnov/memoria-site/content/en/docs/overview/hermes.md

 toc: true
 ---

-> In ancient Greece mythology Hermes is a messenger between gods and humans.
+> In ancient Greek mythology Hermes is a messenger between gods and humans.

 ## Basic information

 In the context of Memoria Framework, Hermes is a solution to the "last mile" data modelling problem.
-Containers can be used to model large amounts of *highly structured* data.
+[Containers](/docs/overview/containers/) can be used to model large amounts of *highly structured* data.
 Hermes is intended to represent relatively small amount of *unstructured or semi-structured data* and can be used together with containers.
 Notable feature of Hermes as a data format is that all objects and data types have canonical *textual representation*, so Hermes data can be consumed and produced by humans.
 Hence, the name of the data format.

 Hermes defines an arbitrarily structured *object graph* that is allocated in a continuous memory segment (or a series of fixed size segments) working as an *arena*.
 Top-level object is a *document*.
 Document is a container for Hermes *objects*.
 Hermes objects internally use *relative pointers*, so the data is *relocatable*.
 Hermes objects in this form can be:
 * stored in Memoria containers,